MarcoGeldmacher/freightorder/Segtion 01 Configure Event Mesh in BTP Subaccount/README.md

 ![Alt text](./image-10.png)
 ![Alt text](./image-11.png)

-We will use the copied service key to create communication arrangements in SAP S/4Hana Cloud.
+You will need the copied service key to create communication arrangements in SAP S/4HANA Cloud.